Ereiarrus/ComplementsBotPy/README.md

 Say these commands in my channel chat (https://www.twitch.tv/complementsbot):

-- !joinme - I will join your channel; if you change your Twitch username, you will have to use this again before I can chat in your channel again.
+- !joinme - I will join your channel; if you change your Twitch username, you might need to use this again before I can chat in your channel again.
 Don't worry, all of your custom settings (such as complement chance, custom complements etc.) will be restored for your new name - no data is lost.
 - !leaveme - I will leave your channel, but keep your settings in case you decide you want me back